 to be the weakest link, holding up your heli ski group.
 Condition are variable,

-so is the terrain, be ready to ski anything and everything.
+so is the terrain, be prepared to ski anything and everything.
 Some heli ski

 tenure, like the Monashees with Eagle Pass,

-includes skiing in the trees - so high alpine weather and
+includes more skiing in the trees than big snow fields - so high alpine weather and

 avalanche danger are reduced, but heli glade skiing is different from the photos